Fragg1e/Datafuncs/datafuncs/README.md

 .zScore(data, value) - Returns the z score of a value using the list data as a dataset

-.percentile(z_score) - Returns the percentile of a value using the z score
+.percentile(zScore) - Returns the percentile of a value using the z score

 .outlier(data, zScoreCutoff) -  Automatically removes outliers outside a set z score